bacnguyencong/CytoDMLMJ/experiments/CyTOF_HMIS2/README.md

 # Mass Cytometry
 DMLMJ was evaluated for HMIS-2 data.
 ### Dataset 3: HMIS-2
 The HMIS-2 dataset, studying the Human Mucosal Immune System (HMIS), originates from 47 individuals, in which peripheral blood mononuclear cells (PBMCs) were analyzed through CyTOF using a 28-color panel.
 The dataset was originally published in [1].
-This data set is publicly available on [FlowRepository (ID: ?)](?).
+This data set is publicly available on [FlowRepository (ID:FR-FCM-ZYRM)](https://flowrepository.org/experiments/1910).
 First we only looked at samples diagnosed with Crohn's Disease (CD, $n = 14$).

 The data can be found in the folder ``experiments/CyTOF_HMIS2/data/``.
 The results can be found in the folder ``experiments/CyTOF_HMIS2/output/``